Skip to content

 • it reports unethical research

-Format of notices (correction/expression of concern/retraction/notice of redundant publication/addendum):
+Format of notices (correction/expression of concern/retraction/addendum)

 • Notices are written in a way that enables the reader to identify and understand the correction in context with the errors made, why the article is being retracted, or the editor's concerns about the contents of the article.

 • Notices have their own DOI but are linked electronically with the original publication.
+The original article will remain online with the notice linked to it.

 • They are published in a form that enables indexing and abstracting services to identify and link corrections and retractions.